brickcap/openresty_examples/book.md

 1. The *by_lua modules that tweak the nginx behaviour (for ex the rewrite_by_lua that is the lua equivalent of nginx http rewrite) module are always run after the standard nginx modules.
 2. The choice of *by_lua module to use largely depends upon the problem that you are trying to solve.
-For example the init_by_lua module is used for initilization operations where as access_by_lua may be used to implement access policies for a location block.
+For example the init_by_lua module is used for initialization operations where as access_by_lua may be used to implement access policies for a location block.
 Personally among the various directives I find most use for content_by_lua.

 The ones I have covered though are  ones that you will be using most of the time.
 So instead of going on and on about the directives